padillaco/rva-screening/README.md

 make db_update
 ```

+AWS credentials are in 1Password for deploying and access static assets.

 **Testing**

 To run the tests, you'll need a new database.
 By default, the code looks for a database called 'screener_test'.
 Set the TEST_DATABASE_URL environment variable if you choose a different name.